C64 OS GETTING STARTED GUIDE

 Remember

 None of your decisions made here are set in stone.
-You can run "configure" at any time to make different choices and change essential settings.
+You can run the Configure Tool at any time to make different choices and change essential settings.
 This may be necessary if your hardware setup changes.
 For example, if you switch from a mouse to a joystick or other input device.

 C64 OS configuration is now complete and you are ready to boot up for the first time.

 You can change to the partition and root directory where C64 OS is installed first and then simply load and run "c64os".
-However, the C64 OS booter also knows about its installation location and so you can load it using a path to specify its partition and the root directory and it will still successfully launch.
+However, the C64 OS booter also knows about its installation location; you can load it using a path to specify its partition and the root directory and it will still successfully launch.

 @cp1 @cd// ↑c64os

-With JiffyDOS (example with device #12, partition #1, loading with path):
+With JiffyDOS (example with device #10 as default, partition #1, loading with path):

 ↑1//:c64os